tmthyjames/SQLCell/README.md

 	In [2]: %%sql ENGINE='postgresql://username:password@host:port/database'
 	        SELECT * FROM table;

+To save the engines:

+	%%sql --declare_engines new
+	LOCAL=postgresql://tdobbins:tdobbins@localhost:5432/
+	DEV=postgresql://phTeam:4zHam9MLDC@db.dev.phteam.perceptionhealth.com/

+See more about this option in the [Declare Engines](#declare-engines) section

 Now you are ready to ditch pgAdmin or whatever SQL interface you use.
 Continue reading to see all the available options, like writing results to a CSV, using SQLAlchemy named parameters and more.